VioletSpace/VioletSpace/README.md

 ## About Me

-Hi  👋, I’m <a href="https://pipinspace.github.io/" >PipInSpace</a>.
+👋 Hi, I’m <a href="https://pipinspace.github.io/" >Johanna</a>!
 I work on high performance computing in Rust and OpenCL and different smaller projects.<br>
 Pronouns: She/Her

 My current project is: